 With Math U See, the blocks are not loose.
 They are color coded based on number.
 For example, a “6 stick” is purple and an “8 stick” is brown.

 For my daughter to do 8+6, she would grab a brown stick (8) and a purple stick (6) and then count them once.
 Done!
 Much easier for her to do multiple problems.

 A huge plus was that there was minimal prep work required for me.

 I did read the chapters before lessons, but we always started math with the video lessons.

 They have a little bit of a dated feel to them, but I LOVE the way that the teacher explains things.
 He is able to break things down so simply.
 My daughter enjoyed getting out her blocks and following along with him.

-As a side note, I know at some levels, kids are independent with their MUS video lessons.
+As a side note, I know at some levels, kids are independent with their Math U See video lessons.
 I wouldn’t say that is appropriate for Alpha level.

 I sat with her, reinforced things after the video, and was always available while she was doing worksheets.